John Olsen (Australian artist): Early life and training

+Career

+Olsen sent works back from Spain for his first solo exhibition at Macquarie Galleries in Sydney, 6–8 August 1958.
+In the exhibition catalogue artist's statement, Olsen referred to Paul Klee's maxim of 'taking the line for a holiday.'
+Olsen returned to Sydney in 1960 and began teaching at East Sydney Technical College (now the National Art School) where he had also studied.

 In Deià, Olsen learnt to cook from Elizabeth David's A Book of Mediterranean Food, instilling a life-long love affair with cooking and food.
 He also worked for brief periods in both Ibiza and Deià, as an apprentice chef.
-During this period, he was influenced by the Taochist artists Antoni Tàpies and Jean Dubuffet, the CoBrA group and Miró.
+During this period, he was influenced by the Tachist artists Antoni Tàpies and Jean Dubuffet, the CoBrA group and Joan Miró.
 He also developed an interest in Eastern philosophy (specifically D.T.
-Suzuki's Zen and Japanese Culture and Eugen Herrigel's Zen in the Art of Archery) and poetry through his friendship with poet, Robert Graves, which has continued to inspire his work.
+Suzuki's Zen and Japanese Culture and Eugen Herrigel's Zen in the Art of Archery) and poetry through his friendship with poet Robert Graves, which continued to inspire his work.

-In 1968, Olsen set up and ran the Bakery Art School and in 1970, he was commissioned by the Sir William Dobell Art Foundation to paint a large mural entitled, 'Salute to Five Bells', which was inspired by Kenneth Slessor's poem and completed in 1973.
-Olsen's work has been marked by a deep engagement with the Australian landscape and he has lived for long periods in different parts of the country and travelled widely in it.
-He has served on the boards of the Art Gallery of New South Wales and the National Art Gallery.
+In 1968, Olsen set up and ran the Bakery Art School and in 1970, and was commissioned by the Sir William Dobell Art Foundation to paint a large mural entitled, 'Salute to Five Bells', which was inspired by Kenneth Slessor's poem and completed in 1973.
+Olsen's work is marked by a deep engagement with the Australian landscape and he lived for long periods in contrasting parts of the country and traveled widely in it.
+He served on the boards of the Art Gallery of New South Wales and the National Gallery of Australia.

+Olsen published in 1982 The Artist and the Desert, co-written by Sandra McGrath who first wrote about Olsen in 1976 and who ardently collected his work, was considered by reviewer Dr. Ann Galbally a 'worthwhile exercise' in its examination of twenty-two painters 'to confront and illustrate the question [of] what has the desert landscape meant to the Australian artist,' its thesis being 'that the desert is really the "soul" place for the Australian psyche.'
+Galbally identifies 'a perceptive piece of writing which stands out in the otherwise rather uneven text, [in which] we are told that:' In European landscapes, man is always there, has been there, in the foreground, in the middle distance or in the background.
+By contrast, in the Australian desert there seems to be no place for man at all; there seems no past, no present and no future; only an overwhelming withering of will and a numbing sense of despair.